danskernesdigitalebibliotek/dpl-design-system/docs/architecture/adr-002-form-styling.md

 ## Context

-There are various types of forms within the project, and it is always a dilemma as to whether to write specific styling per form, or if there should be a common set of base classes that can be used throughout the project.
+There are various types of forms within the project, and it is always a dilemma as to whether to write specific styling per form, or to create a common set of base classes.

 ## Decision